ikrishagarwal/ikrishagarwal/README.md

 ## Hi I am Krish.

-I am a learner who is always interested in learning new things.
+I am interested in learning new things.

 I am learning web developement from past two years.
 Also i have learned few more languages recently.
 I am not very old, I am just a teenager.